Fostering Allowance UK

-The first thought on the mind of most potential foster carers is how they can help children and young people in need, but not too far behind that is the thought of a fostering allowance and how much foster parents are paid.
+The first thought on the mind of most potential foster carers is how they can help children and young people in need.
+However, not too far behind that is the thought of a fostering allowance and how much do foster parents get paid.
 Foster care, of course, is a full-time job, so it’s important to be sure that your new career is financially viable.
 While becoming a foster carer and looking after young people in need is a rewarding experience in itself, that alone won’t pay bills.
-That is why all foster carers receive a weekly fostering allowance per child or young person in their care.
+That is why all foster carers receive a weekly fostering allowance, or foster care pay, per child or young person in their care.

 As well as financial support, we also provide our carers with a wide range of foster carer training courses and daily support services.
 Our support services are available 24 hours a day, seven days a week to offer guidance and advice to our team members, no matter the time or day.

 Sound good?
 Now you know everything about the fostering allowance, all you need to apply today is to be over the age of 21, be in good health and have a spare room in your home.
 Then you can take the first step on your journey to making a real difference to the lives of young people in your local area.

 If this sounds like you and you’d like to apply to become a foster carer, then the Excel team would love to hear from you.
 Contact Excel today by phone on 01253 712734 or by using our online contact form.